 Sandel: nature’s moral status

-Professor Michael Sandel is one of the most prominent critics of human enhancement.
+Professor Michael Sandel is a clear opponent of human enhancement.
 He focuses on genetics and genetic modification with CRISPR / cas9 and related technologies.
 He calls these breakthroughs ‘promising and perilous.’
 He states that ‘such issues are about the moral status of nature and the correct attitude of man to the given world.’
-These questions to theology, which he says “contemporary philosophers and political scientists have a tendency to shrink from.”
+These questions to theology, which he says ‘contemporary philosophers and political scientists have a tendency to shrink from.’

 In 2004 he wrote an influential opinion article in The Atlantic entitled ‘The case against perfection‘ [link at the bottom].
 In this he argues that the essence of life is that we must recognize that we cannot fully control and direct our talents and powers.
 Despite the efforts we make to develop them.
 It is also a lesson in humility: accepting that we cannot achieve everything in our lives.